chrismatthews939/DataEng-Learning-Journal/project-report-and-presentation.md

 # CDP Delivery for EPA Project Report

-CDP Project is current and covers the below
+CDP Project is current and covers the below hybrid coanonical semantic layer focused on core strategic functions if the business revenue table as data product example split into seperate procs for each platform best of both with easier fixes/enhancements and common consumption output

 a specific problem
 a recurring issue